Take Full Advantage of Veteran Tuition Discounts at CMC

 Get Tuition Discounts for Veterans, Spouses and Dependents

-To honor your service, we offer a 25% tuition discount off of your tuition classification rate to those who qualify.
-This discount is for Veterans, Active-Duty Military, their spouses and dependents (dependents under 23-years-of-age).
+To honor your service, Colorado Mountain College offers a 25% tuition discount off the tuition classification rate to eligible Veterans, Active-Duty Military members, their spouses, and dependents (dependents must be under 23 years of age).

-2. Provide a copy of a DD-214 showing any discharge status other than dishonorable.
+2. If military education benefits are not being used, provide a copy of a DD-214 showing any discharge status other than dishonorable.

-For more information contact the Coordinator of Military Services at military@coloradomtn.edu
+For questions or assistance, please contact the Coordinator of Military Services at military@coloradomtn.edu.

 Why Should A Veteran Choose Colorado Mountain College?